How to Teach a Dog to Stay

 Repeat, increasing the distance you travel around the clock, alternating to your right and to your left.
 Walk as far as two o’clock and ten o’clock, then one o’clock and eleven o’clock.
 Soon you’ll be able to walk the entire perimeter of the clock first in one direction, then the other.
 At this point you can begin to make your clock gradually bigger.

 Increase the distance from the centre of the clock to its edge one yard/stride at a time.
-Make sure the dog is successful several times at each distance before moving on to the next.
+Make sure your dog is successful several times at each distance before moving on to the next.

 How far should I go from my dog when I leave him on the stay?

 Keep to a circle with a maximum five yards radius for four month old puppies.
 Up to ten yards for five and six month pups.
-If you have a big enough garden, and your dog is seven months old or more, you can take the circle out to twenty yards or more from the dog.
+If you have a big enough garden, and your dog is seven months old or more, you can take the circle out to twenty yards or more from your dog.

-How you progress with this kind of distance training is really up to you.
-Just be aware that the further you go, the harder it is for your dog to see and smell you, and this is very challenging for some dogs
+Be aware that the further you go, the harder it is for your dog to see and smell you, and this is very challenging for some dogs

 Other ways to make the stay harder for your dog